Axway/amplify-central/content/en/docs/manage_service_registry/service_management.md

 weight: 20
 ---

-An API Service represents an API, including all its versions and deployed endpoints, and additional information to represent your API.
+An API service represents an API, including all its versions and deployed endpoints, and additional information to represent your API.
 For example, description, environment scope, image encoded in base64.

-Use the Service Registry WebUI to view all your API Services across all environments.
+Use the Service Registry WebUI to view all your API services across all environments.

-Use the Topology WebUI to select an environment and then manage your API Services, including view, create, update, and delete.
+Use the Topology WebUI to select an environment and then manage your API services, including view, create, update, and delete.

 ## Before you start